9 Politically Influential Singer-Songwriters from Europe under Communism

 9. Jaromir Nohavica

-With the fall of the Iron Curtain and ensuing political freedom, the tradition of East-European bardship may have died down a little.
+With the fall of the Iron Curtain and ensuing political freedom, the tradition of Eastern European bardship may have died down a little.
 However the spirit lives on with such singer-songwriters as Jaromir Nohavica, a Czech bard and friend of Karel Kryl.
 Loved in his country, where he even starred in a movie (The Year of the Devil), Nohavica is particularly popular in Poland where he often sings in Polish.

 Nohavica proves that Eastern European bards don't have to pursue a political agenda or high lyrical themes to sound poetic.
-Thay actually don't even have to strum guitar (Nohavica often plays accordion).
+Thay actually don't even have to strum guitar (Nohavica often plays the accordion).
 They can even sing about soccer match... or maybe it's just Czech bards that can.

 How to Identify Any Slavic Language at a Glance